grace-raper/lastfm-widget/README.md

 ## Sample Output:
 #### artists I have on repeat:
 <!-- LASTFM-TOP-ARTIST:START -->
-1. [Colony House](https://www.last.fm/music/Colony+House) - listened to 33 times this week
+1. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 16 times this week
-2. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 16 times this week
+2. [lovelytheband](https://www.last.fm/music/lovelytheband) - listened to 12 times this week
-3. [lovelytheband](https://www.last.fm/music/lovelytheband) - listened to 12 times this week
+3. [Daisy Jones & The Six](https://www.last.fm/music/Daisy+Jones+&+The+Six) - listened to 11 times this week
-4. [Daisy Jones & The Six](https://www.last.fm/music/Daisy+Jones+&+The+Six) - listened to 11 times this week
+4. [Paramore](https://www.last.fm/music/Paramore) - listened to 11 times this week
-5. [Paramore](https://www.last.fm/music/Paramore) - listened to 11 times this week
+5. [Young the Giant](https://www.last.fm/music/Young+the+Giant) - listened to 11 times this week
 <!-- LASTFM-TOP-ARTIST:STOP -->

 #### the song I've hyperfixated on this month: